Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Conclusion and outlook

-Instead, we learn a stochastic relationship, the so-called \emph{multi-fidelity conditional density} between the HF model's (legacy code) output and simpler, computationally cheaper low-fidelity (LF) models in a \emph{small data regime}, \ie 100 to 300 HF and LF simulations.
-Afterwards, the multi-fidelity conditional can be integrated into the likelihood formulation to yield a new, multi-fidelity likelihood, which shifts the entire iterative and typically expensive solution process to the cheaper and simplified LF model, which we design and select, such that adjoint-based gradients can be derived.
+Instead, we learn a stochastic relationship, the so-called \emph{MF conditional density} between the HF model's (legacy code) output and simpler, computationally cheaper LF models in a \emph{small data regime}, \ie 100 to 300 HF and LF simulations.
+Afterwards, the MF conditional can be integrated into the likelihood formulation to yield a new, MF likelihood, which shifts the entire iterative and typically expensive solution process to the cheaper and simplified LF model, which we design and select, such that adjoint-based gradients can be derived.
 We demonstrated in Section \ref{sec:demonstration} that despite very inaccurate LF models, BMFIA reconstructs accurate approximations to the HF posterior using only very few HF simulations.
-We highlight the results for a spatial Bayesian inverse problem of a coupled nonlinear poro-elastic model in Section \ref{sec: poro_elastic}: we showcased that BMFIA gives a reliable and accurate posterior approximation even when only a very crude single physics porous media model is used.
+We highlight the results for a spatial BIP of a coupled nonlinear poro-elastic model in Section \ref{sec: poro_elastic}: we showcased that BMFIA gives a reliable and accurate posterior approximation even when only a very crude single physics porous media model is used.
 The selected LF model solves 2095 times faster (wall time) than the coupled HF model and exhibits adjoints.
-We believe that the BMFIA framework significantly extends the applicability of Bayesian inference to inverse problems involving complex multi-physics models, enabling accurate solutions to problems previously considered intractable.